xander-haj/python-merging-site/readme.md

 # Python Script Merger

-A sleek, dark-themed website that allows users to input two Python scripts via drag-and-drop or file selection and view their merged differences with color-coded highlights.
+A sleek, dark-themed website that allows users to upload two Python scripts via drag-and-drop or file selection and view their merged differences with color-coded highlights.

 ## Features

 - **Dark Theme:** A modern and sleek dark interface.
 - **Script Input:** Upload two Python scripts by dragging & dropping or selecting files.
 - **Diff Visualization:** View differences similar to GitHub's pull request interface with color-coded additions and deletions.
+- **User Feedback:** Confirms when files are successfully loaded.

 ## Technologies Used